 For students returning from PEY in fall 2018:

 You must manually shift any courses you may have listed in 2017-2018 to 2018-2019 as courses do not automatically roll over.
 Courses listed in the current academic year will overwritten with ‘PEY500’.

 Please review the course changes as part of your Magellan planning!

 How to create a VALID profile for uploading to ACORN

 - Create a complete profile – This includes a study plan of the required 20 upper year courses for 3rd and 4th year.

 - Ensure you have taken any required course prerequisites in advance.

 - Courses that are ‘exclusions’ are not valid and should not be listed.

 - Select only 5 courses per term: The recommended courses per term would be 4 engineering + 1 CS/HSS.
 This is to balance your workload as well as minimize timetable conflicts.
 If you have already taken a CS/HSS course in the summer, you would be able to list 5 engineering courses in a term.
-Do not create a study plan where you ‘might’ be taking a CS/HSS course in the summer as this only inflates your AUs making your graduation eligibility inaccurate.

 - Your profile must reflect that you will be meeting Graduation Eligibility Requirements, mainly Program and CEAB requirements.
 You will eventually be meeting your Practical Experience Requirement (PER) as you build your hours by handing in your PER form(s) or by receiving PEY Credit.